 14 October 2009

-The bill is at the 2nd reading in the House of Commons, meaning it has begun its passage but has not yet moved to detailed scrutiny or voting.
+The Bill is currently at the 2nd reading in the House of Commons, having originated in the Commons.
+It has not yet progressed to later stages.

 Generated 21 February 2026